coecms/coecms.github.io/posts/2022-04-26-storage-where-what-why-how.md

 ```

 ### Moving data between disk and tape
-The "highest" position on the storage hierarchy is the tape based mass data store.
+The "highest" position on the storage hierarchy is the tape based massdata store.

 But but but …